zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 If your cart is under (say)  /httpdocs/public_html/, the instructions would be the same; FTP to your site; cd to <code>/httpdocs/public_html/</code>
 then transfer the <code>includes</code> folder over.

-So in fact, to install this contribution, all you have to do is copy these two files into your cart, turn on the Quantity Discounts order total module (under Admin > Modules > Order Totals), and you're done.
+So in fact, to install this plugin, all you have to do is copy these two files into your cart, turn on the Quantity Discounts order total module (under Admin > Modules > Order Totals), and you're done.

 ## Templates and Core Files